 I am making the roman version which is called spezzatino di manzo in bianco.
 This means the sauce doesn’t contain tomatoes but is still full of hearty flavors.

-My mother in law taught me to do this dish many years ago and is one of my favorite Italian dishes, especially in the coldest months of the year.
+My lovely mother-in-law taught me to do this dish many years ago and is one of my favorite Italian dishes, especially in the coldest months of the year.

-To make this version you will need to prepare some soffritto first.
+- For soffritto: To make this recipe you will need to prepare some soffritto condiment.
 This preparation is a staple in Italian cuisine and it consists of carrots, onions, and celery chopped and used to flavor many traditional recipes.

 How To Make Spezzatino Di Manzo

-In a large cooking pan heat the oil over medium-high heat.
-Add the pieces of meat and cook for about 15 minutes until lightly browned.
+In a large cooking pan, heat the oil over medium-high heat.
+Add the meat and generously season with salt and pepper.

-Add chopped vegetables and garlic.
-Sauté for about 5 minutes or until the vegetables are tender and translucent.
+Add the chopped vegetables and garlic.
+Sauté for about 5 minutes or until the vegetables become tender and translucent.

 THE MEAT – Choose the right meat.
 A cheap beef cut is what you need because all the fat, collagen, and connective tissues will melt during the cooking, leaving a wonderful and unique flavor, and providing excellent protein benefits.